 Walter Stutzman '71 Endows a Fund to Help Support Pomona's Summer Undergraduate Research Program

-Walter Stutzman ’71 presented Pomona College in April with a $100,000 gift on behalf of the Stutzman Family Foundation to endow the “Class of 1971 Summer Undergraduate Research Fund.”
-The fund will be used to support one student participant each summer in the Summer Undergraduate Research Program (SURP)
+Walter Stutzman ’71 presented Pomona College with a $100,000 gift in April to endow the “Class of 1971 Summer Undergraduate Research Fund.”
+The fund will be used to support one student participant each summer in the Summer Undergraduate Research Program (SURP).

-“When I was at Pomona, I was very interested in language and in computers,” says Stutzman, “The College gave me a great chance to be involved at the leading edge of computing in the ’60s through a summer research project [on computer translation of Chinese to English.]
+“When I was at Pomona, I was very interested in language and in computers,” says Stutzman, “The College gave me a great chance to be involved at the leading edge of computing in the ’60s through a summer research project.
 I went on to earn a Master’s degree in linguistics from Yale and began a 30-year career in software engineering.
 The research I did at Pomona was the impetus that led to my career, and I am grateful to the faculty who gave me that opportunity.”

-Opportunities for undergraduate students to engage in hands-on research are a hallmark of a Pomona College education.
+Opportunities for undergraduate research are a hallmark of a Pomona College education.
 SURP provides participants with up to $4,000 in financial support for four to 10 weeks of extended, focused research on independent projects with substantive faculty mentoring or working directly for a professor as a summer research assistant.

 “There is nothing quite like the excitement of doing original research,” says Pomona College President David Oxtoby, who is also an atmospheric chemist.
 “As in every field, extraordinary careers in the sciences do not just happen, they are cumulative, highly intentional, and, in many cases, they begin with summer undergraduate research.”